usnistgov/OSCAL/redesign-nist-pages/Overview.md

 ##### Discussion Item/Note: Creation of a "Getting Started with OSCAL" using a Fact Sheet format.
 Usually a PDF document.

-##### Note:  Create a 2 page "fact sheet" usually in PDF format that would summarize the information.
+##### Note:  Create a 2 page "datasheet" usually in PDF format that would summarize the information.
 Markdown/text on the page tends to be cumbersome for users to digest and navigate.
 PDF documentation requires maintenance and may not be a solution NIST wants to implement.